ng-Classic/ng-classic/aio/content/guide/view-encapsulation.md

 <code-example header="src/app/shadow-dom-encapsulation.component.ts" path="view-encapsulation/src/app/shadow-dom-encapsulation.component.ts"></code-example>

-Angular Classicadds styles for this component only to the shadow DOM host, so they are not visible outside the shadow DOM.
+Angular Classic adds styles for this component only to the shadow DOM host, so they are not visible outside the shadow DOM.

 <div class="alert is-helpful">

 **NOTE**: <br />
-Angular Classicalso adds the global styles from the `NoEncapsulationComponent` and `EmulatedEncapsulationComponent` to the shadow DOM host.
+Angular Classic also adds the global styles from the `NoEncapsulationComponent` and `EmulatedEncapsulationComponent` to the shadow DOM host.
 Those styles are still available to the elements in the template of this component.

 </div>